Bam4d/Griddly/docs/reference/GDY/Actions/items/Behaviours/commandArgumentList/index.rst

 Command Arguments
 =================

-:Description: Arguments supplied to the commmand, can be integer values or parameter names.
+:Description: Arguments supplied to the commmand, can be integer values or variable names.

 .. list-table::